 University of Asia Pacific (UAP) was established in 1996 as a private university under the Private University act 1992, with a vision to enhance the opportunities for higher education in Bangladesh.
 The curriculum of UAP has been approved by University Grants Commission (UGC) of the GoB.
 The principal aim of the Foundation is to promote human and social development through improve educational opportunities, innovative educational programs relevant to the needs of an emerging society and to develop skills, know-how and awareness of the youth through appropriate institutional grooming.

 The 8th batch of PGPEx batch consists of 26 accomplished participants from a varied range of industry such as IT , ITES, Consulting, Telecom, Power & Energy, BFSI Engineering, Manufacturing, Oil & Gas, Media & Advertising and Retail.
 The diversity in experiences and skills make this year's PGPEx program one of the most sought after batches for management education.
-Over the period of 12 months, the participants go through rigorous academic process of IIM Shillong and spend about 1.5 months in China which includes a module at The Ocean University of China for 4 weeks and a module at Fudan University for 2 weeks.
+Over the period of 12 months, the participants go through rigorous academic process of IIM Shillong and in an International University.
 Also participants will spend 2 weeks in Faculty of Economics And Business University of Indonesia and 2 weeks in University of Asia Pacific, Dhaka to understand the culture and management principles of the countries of total 3 Emerging Economies.
 The diversity of the batch makes it one of the most special ones.
 With an average experience of 7.4 years, the batch represents a strong team of professionals.

 Globalization of businesses has added new dimensions of cultural complexities and problems, which requires a new synthesis of ethics, values, ecology, quality, customer satisfaction and innovation in managing businesses across cultures.
 Thus the need of the contemporary business is to align the need of local cultures with the global realities.
 Contemporary business management curriculum consists of theories developed in the western contexts incorporating western ways of doing business.
 The West has taught us how to organize resources of production efficiently using technological innovations.
 The East however advocates a holistic approach towards achieving larger organizational goals.
 As such the Eastern practices of tolerance, sustainability and holistic development becomes imperative for today’s curriculum of business management.
 PGPEx-(MBEE) curriculum is the amalgamation of the Global business theories with the Eastern Philosophy of an integrated development of all faculties.